oneapi-src/oneDPL/documentation/library_guide/kernel_templates/single_pass_scan.rst

 **Type Requirements**:

-- The element type of sequence(s) to scan must be a C++ integral or floating-point type other than ``bool`` with a width of up to 64 bits.
+- The element type of sequence to scan must be a C++ integral or floating-point type other than ``bool`` with a width of up to 64 bits.
 - The binary operator must have a known identity.
 That is, ``sycl::has_known_identity<Op>::value`` must evaluate to true.